 GSER100 Details:

-• COMPULSORY PRE RACE: 5:30 am, 21st of November - RACE HQ - Hotham Central
+• COMPULSORY PRE RACE: 5:30 am, 21st of November - The Moth, Whiskey Flat - Hotham Alpine Resort.

-• RACE BRIEFING: Online viewing from 8pm Monday November the 17th.
+• RACE BRIEFING: Online viewing from 8pm Tuesday November 18th.

 COURSE DESCRIPTION: